Jordan Poole NBA Preview vs. the Hornets

-Jordan Poole and the rest of the Washington Wizards will be facing off versus the Charlotte Hornets on Wednesday at 7:00 PM ET.
+Jordan Poole's Washington Wizards take on the Charlotte Hornets at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.